MJKWoolnough/minecraft/README.md

 ```

 UnknownCompression is an error returned by path types when it encounters a
-compression scheme it is not prepared to handle or an unkown compression scheme.
+compression scheme it is not prepared to handle or an unknown compression
+scheme.

 #### func (UnknownCompression) Error